Pneumococcal conjugate vaccine: Prevnar

+Prevnar 20 (PCV20) is the third version of a vaccine produced by the Wyeth subsidiary of Pfizer.
+In April 2023, the FDA approved Prevnar 20 for the prevention of invasive disease caused by the 20 different serotypes of S. pneumoniae contained in the vaccine (serotypes 1, 3, 4, 5, 6A, 6B, 7F, 8, 9V, 10A, 11A, 12F, 14, 15B, 18C, 19A, 19F, 22F, 23F, and 33F) for individuals 6 weeks through 17 years of age; and for the prevention of otitis media (ear infection) caused by 7 of the serotypes of Streptococcus pneumoniae contained in the vaccine for children 6 weeks through 5 years of age.
+In June 2023, the Advisory Committee on Immunization Practices (ACIP) approved PCV20 (Prevnar 20) for use in US children.

-Prevnar 13 (PCV13) is produced by the Wyeth subsidiary of Pfizer and it replaces Prevnar (PCV7), the pneumococcal 7-valent conjugate vaccine (PCV7).
-It is a tridecavalent vaccine and thus contains thirteen serotypes of pneumococcus (1, 3, 4, 5, 6A, 6B, 7F, 9V, 14, 18C, 19A, 19F, and 23F).
+The second version, Prevnar 13 (PCV13), contained thirteen serotypes of pneumococcus (1, 3, 4, 5, 6A, 6B, 7F, 9V, 14, 18C, 19A, 19F, and 23F).
+It replaced Prevnar, the pneumococcal heptavalent conjugate vaccine (PCV7).
 Prevnar 13 was approved for use in the European Union in December 2009.
-In February 2010, Prevnar 13 was approved in the United States to replace Prevnar (PCV7), the pneumococcal 7-valent conjugate vaccine (PCV7).
+In February 2010, Prevnar 13 was approved in the United States to replace Prevnar.
 After waiting for the outcome of a trial underway in the Netherlands, the Centers for Disease Control and Prevention (CDC) recommended the vaccine for adults over age 65 in August 2014.

-Prevnar (PCV7) is a heptavalent vaccine, meaning that it contains the cell capsule sugars of seven serotypes of the bacteria S. pneumoniae (4, 6B, 9V, 14, 18C, 19F, and 23F) conjugated with diphtheria proteins.
-It was manufactured by Wyeth.
-Prevnar (PCV7) was approved for use in the United States in February 2000, and vaccination with Prevnar was recommended for all children younger than two years and for unvaccinated children between 24 and 59 months old who were at high risk for pneumococcal infections.
+The first version, the heptavalent Prevnar (PCV7), was produced from the seven most prevalent strains of Streptococcus pneumoniae bacteria in the U.S. (4, 6B, 9V, 14, 18C, 19F, and 23F).
+Prevnar was approved for use in the United States in February 2000, and vaccination with Prevnar was recommended for all children younger than 2 years and for unvaccinated children between 24 and 59 months old who were at high risk for pneumococcal infections.
+The formulation resulted in a 98% probability of protection against the constituent strains, which caused 80% of the pneumococcal disease in infants in the U.S. PCV7 is no longer produced.

-Prevnar (PCV7) was produced from the seven most prevalent strains of Streptococcus pneumoniae bacteria in the U.S. The bacterial capsule sugars, a characteristic of these pathogens, are linked (conjugated) to CRM197, a nontoxic recombinant variant of diphtheria toxin (from cultures of Corynebacterium diphtheriae).
-This produces a more robust immune response (in most healthy persons).
-Further, aluminum is also added to the vaccine serum because it is an adjuvant, meaning it further enhances the immune response.
+In the Prevnar vaccines, the bacterial cell capsule sugars, a characteristic of these pathogens, are linked (conjugated) through reductive amination to CRM197, a nontoxic recombinant variant of diphtheria toxin.
+CRM197 is derived from the C7 strain of Corynebacterium diphtheriae grown in a medium of casamino acids and yeast extracts.
+Bacteria bearing the vaccine's polysaccharide sugars are grown separately in soy peptone broths.
+The resulting glycoconjugate produces a more robust immune response in most healthy persons.
+Aluminum is also added to the vaccine as an adjuvant, further enhancing the immune response.

-The vaccine's polysaccharide sugars are grown separately in soy peptone broths.
-Through reductive amination, the sugars are directly conjugated to the protein carrier CRM197 to form the glycoconjugate.
-CRM197 is grown in C. diphtheriae strain C7 in a medium of casamino acids and yeast extracts.

-The Prevnar (PCV7) seven-valent formulation (PCV7) contains serotypes 4, 6B, 9V, 14, 18C, 19F, and 23F, and resulted in a 98% probability of protection against these strains, which caused 80% of the pneumococcal disease in infants in the U.S. PCV7 is no longer produced.

-Prevnar 13 (PCV13) was approved for medical use in the US in 2010.
-PCV13 contains six additional strains (1, 3, 5, 6A, 19A and 7F).

-In June 2021, the U.S. Food and Drug Administration (FDA) approved the pneumococcal 20-valent conjugate vaccine, sold under the brand name Prevnar 20 (PCV20), for adults 18 years of age and older.
-It is an icosavalent pneumococcal conjugate vaccine, which includes the serotypes 1, 3, 4, 5, 6A, 6B, 7F, 8, 9V, 10A, 11A, 12F, 14, 15B, 18C, 19A, 19F, 22F, 23F, and 33F.
-In February 2022, the European Medicines Agency approved PCV20 under the brand name Apexxnar.